ml-cube/ml3-platform-docs/md-docs/user_guide/segment.md

 A Segment is a subset of the data distribution that identifies a sub-domain inside the data.
 It is defined by a set of rules over data dimensions and metadata.
-A [Task] can include several Segments and there are no constrains about how they are specified.
+A [Task] can include several Segments.
+There are no constraints about how they are specified: they can be disjoint, overlapping, or even nested.
-Indeed, two Segments can have some intersections in the data space.
+In other words, a sample can belong to all the Segments, none of them, or just some of them.

 When Segments are specified for a [Task], monitoring is performed both on the whole data, called _all population_, and for each Segment.
 The objective of a Segment is to allow the analysis of specific groups of data, whose variations might go unnoticed if only the whole population is monitored.